-valued Automation Anywhere close to $7 billion and it predicts to grow its global digital workforce to 3 million bots in 2020 – a feat that would make Automation Anywhere
+valued Automation Anywhere close to $7 billion and it predicts to grow its global digital workforce to 3 million bots in 2020 – a feat that would make Automation Anywhere the world’s biggest employer.

 The RPA sector is currently worth about $1 billion, but the market is set to double in 2020 and continue its trajectory with an average annual growth rate of between 25% and 30% over the next decade.
-Some analysts are
+Some analysts are anticipating even stronger growth than that.

 could be as much as $100 billion with conservative estimates suggesting a more measured valuation of between $30 billion and $50 billion.